deriggi/RAMPUPNorthData/README.md

 ## Sample Visualisations
-Here are some simple visualisations made in QGIS with the parcel data
+Here some sample visualisations to give you an idea of the how the municipalities vary in size and distribution.
+Each was made with QGIS.

 ### Mazar-e Sharif
 ![Alt text](mazar_parcels.png)